Search

 The Settings screen allows you to customize the personalization and security features of the application.

-Please not that some security settings may be enforced by your Keeper administrator if you are part of a Keeper Business account.
+Please note that some security settings may be enforced by your Keeper Administrator if you are part of a Keeper Business account.

 • Clipboard Expiration